WW2 - Men at War

 From information researched and written by Martin Thurlow:

 Hostilities in the Far East began on the 7th December 1941, when Japanese forces invaded Malaya and Thailand.
 The 4th, 5th and 6th Battalions of the Royal Norfolk Regiment served in the Far East as part of the 18th Infantry Division in the defence of Singapore and Malaya against the Japanese advance.
 Following the fall of Singapore on the 15th February 1942 at 12 noon, more than 35,000 British troops and 15,000 Australians were herded into a former British military barracks at Changi, on the North-east end of the island.
-Clifford Kedge's record card for British POWs (in Japanese) is preserved at The National Archives, Kew:
+Clifford Kedge's record card for British POWs (in Japanese) is preserved at The National Archives, Kew (see below).

 After months of what must have been a harsh period of slave labour at the hands of the Japanese, he fell ill on the 2nd September 1943, and was admitted to the Second Prisoners of War Hospital in the camp at Chung Kai Village, Kanchanaburi County, Kanchanaburi Province, Thailand.
-At 12:10 pm on the Saturday 13th October 1943 Clifford had died of Malaria.
+At 12:10 pm on the Saturday 13th October 1943 Clifford died of Malaria.
 He was buried in the Chung Kai Cemetery (VA37).
 Grave/Memorial Reference: 9.D.9 This cemetery is located on the same spot as the Chung Kai POW camp used during the construction of the railway line and the bridge that spans the River Kwai.

 MIDDLETON, Geoffrey Alfred Frederick, Sapper, Royal Engineers, 248 Field Company.
 Died 28th May 1940, age 34.
 Commemorated on Dunkirk Memorial.
 Son of Frederick William & Rose Ellen Middleton; husband of Audrey Helen Middleton of Mulbarton.